Kodigehalli

 Kodigehalli, one of Bengaluru's oldest villages, is now included in BBMP Ward 8 under the Bruhat Bengaluru Mahanagara Palike (BBMP).
 A blend of history and modernity, Kodigehalli is home to ancient temples and modern infrastructure, playing a significant role in Bengaluru's rapidly developing northern corridor.

 Situated south of Sahakarnagar and near Hebbal, Kodigehalli is well-connected by the New Airport Road, which links Kodigehalli Main Road via the Kodigehalli Circle.
 Its strategic location provides easy access to the city center and Kempegowda International Airport.

 To the west of Kodigehalli Railway Station, a road leads to Thindlu, while the Kodigehalli Bus Stop is marked by the Dodda Ganapa Devasthana, a prominent Ganapathi temple.
-Well connected Majestic and other central parts of Bengaluru.
+Well connected to Majestic and other central parts of Bengaluru.

 To the South West lies Tatanagar, also known as the I.I.Sc Layout, a planned residential area developed by current and former employees of the Indian Institute of Science (IISc).
 Tatanagar is also home to the Aadhaar headquarters.
 South of Kodigehalli is Bhadrappa Layout, located along the Outer Ring Road.

 The road connecting Kodigehalli to Tatanagar is home to two notable temples, the Omkareswara Temple and the Ganga Temple, which add to the cultural and spiritual essence of the area.